 Rue du Change and St. Jacques Chapel

-The Rue du Change is a pedestrian mall and owes its name to the currency exchange which was established next to the bridge in 1354.
-It was widened in the 19th century and, apart from the Saint Jacques Chapel, is lined with unremarkable buildings.
+The Rue du Change is a pedestrian commercial street.
+It owes its name to the currency exchange which was established next to the bridge in 1354.
+The street was widened in the 19th century and, apart from the Saint Jacques Chapel, is lined with unremarkable buildings.

 The Saint Jacques chapel is a fine example of Flamboyant Gothic style architecture of the 15th and 16th centuries.